 “Keep your voice down,” Warren told her as he pushed them into the shadows behind the crane.

 “You want to raise the alarm, then fine with me, lady.
 If you yell, I’m going to put this on you,” he said emphatically.
 “I’ll say you were in on the whole thing.
 Do you think they won’t ask why you were down there in the middle of the night?
-I told you, I’m not frying again.
+I told you; I’m not frying again.
 So, start thinking about that.”

 Warren noticed his words were having an effect.
 Her expression changed to worry, but his temper made him keep going.

 “Damn it, do you really want to push me on this?
 Hell, I can lie pretty damn well if I need to,” he continued.
 “Think about it.
-Do you want both of us in the hot seat?
+Do you want both of us in the damn hot seat?
 It’ll make plenty of noise in the newspapers.”

 She remained silent for a long moment.
 Warren carefully led them into the light of the deck, and he noticed her resistance loosened.